“What’s the story?”

 Movement toward resolution is nothing more than that.
 Bear in mind that many stories, and many characters in many conflicts around many problems in stories, never arrive at a conclusion.
 In fact, that may be part of the story itself.
 Soap operas work that way.

-Trump—clearly, deeply and instinctively—understands how stories work.
-He is experienced and skilled at finding or causing problems that generate conflict and enlarge his own character to maximum size in the process.
+He—clearly, deeply and instinctively—understands how stories work.
+He is experienced and skilled at finding or causing problems that generate conflict and enlarge his own character in the process.

 He does this through constant characterization of others, for example with nicknames: “Little Mario,” “Low Energy Jeb,” “Crooked Hillary,” “Sleepy Joe,” “Failing New York Times.”

-He stokes the fires of conflict by staying on the attack at all times: a strategy he learned from Roy Cohn, who Frank Rich felicitously calls “The worst human being who ever lived … the most evil, twisted, vicious bastard ever to snort coke at Studio 54.”
-Talk about character.
-Whoa.
+He stokes the fires of conflict by staying on the attack at all times—a strategy he learned from Roy Cohn, a lawyer Frank Rich felicitously called “The worst human being who ever lived … the most evil, twisted, vicious bastard ever to snort coke at Studio 54.”
+Talk about character: Cohn was absolutely interesting.
 As Politico puts it here, “Cohn imparted an M.O. that’s been on searing display throughout Trump’s ascent, his divisive, captivating campaign, and his fraught, unprecedented presidency.
 Deflect and distract, never give in, never admit fault, lie and attack, lie and attack, publicity no matter what, win no matter what, all underpinned by a deep, prove-me-wrong belief in the power of chaos and fear.”
-There is genius to how Trump succeeds at this, especially in these early years of our new digital age, when the entire Internet is one big gossip mill.

-Trump’s success at capturing the attention of everyone and the loyalty of many calls to mind The Mule in Isaac Azimov’s Foundation and Empire.
-(It was by noting this resemblance that I, along with Scott Adams, expected Trump to win in 2016.)
+You can call this trolling, or earned media coverage, meaning the free kind.
+Both are true.
+So is comparing Trump to The Mule in Isaac Azimov’s Foundation and Empire.
+(The Mule was a mutant with exceptional influence over the emotions of whole populations.
+It was by noting this resemblance that I, along with Scott Adams, expected Trump to win in 2016.)

-Alas for journalism, stories are inadequate ways to represent facts and truths.
-Too much of both get excluded if they don’t fit “the narrative,” which is the modern way to talk about story—and to spin journalists.
+My favorite priest says “some truths are so deep only stories can tell them,” and I’m sure this is true.
+But stories by themselves are also inadequate ways to present essential facts people need to know, because by design they exclude what doesn’t fit “the narrative,” which is the modern way to talk about story—and to spin journalists.
 (My hairs of suspicion stand on end every time I hear the word “narrative.”)

-There is a paradox here: We need to know more than stories can tell, and yet stories are pretty much all human beings are interested in.
+So here’s the paradox: We need to know more than stories can tell, yet stories are pretty much all human beings are interested in.
 Character, problem and movement give shape and purpose to every human life.
 We can’t correct for it.

-I’ll illustrate my point with the killing fields of Cambodia.
-Those fields are the setting for a well-known story about how Pol Pot and the Khmer Rouge committed genocide on a massive scale, wiping out between one and a half to two million people, or around twenty-five percent of the country’s population.
+I’ll illustrate those points with the killing fields of Cambodia.
+Those fields are the setting for a story well-known today, about how Pol Pot and the Khmer Rouge committed genocide on a massive scale, wiping out between one and a half to two million people, or around twenty-five percent of the Cambodia’s population.
+And yet that story meant close to nothing until it became about one man with a problem rather than a whole population whose lives had ended.

-A measure of that close-to-nothing was delivered one evening in the late 1970s, by Hughes Rudd, an anchor at the time of the CBS Morning News.
-He said, almost offhandedly, that there were reports coming in, saying that perhaps half a million people were dead in Cambodia.
+A measure of how close-to-nothing that genocide meant to journalism at that time was delivered one evening in the late 1970s by Hughes Rudd, an anchor at the time of the CBS Morning News.
+Rudd said, almost offhandedly, that perhaps half a million people were dead in Cambodia.
 Rather than a story, this was just an item: too important to not mention but not interesting enough to say more about.
 The next morning I checked The New York Times and found the same item mentioned in a short piece on an inside page.
 It blew my mind: half a million dead, and no story.

 What made it not a story was the absence of all three elements.
 There were no characters, no conflict that was easy to describe, no movement toward resolution.
 Just a statistic.
 It hardly mattered to journalistic institutions of the time that the statistic itself was a massive one.

-For journalism, however, what also matters about this is that years went by, with hundreds of thousands more dying, before the killing fields became a big story.
+What matters for our current inquiry is that years went by, with a million or more people dying, before the killing fields became a big story.

-And this wasn’t the first or last time that massively important and consequential facts got too little attention in the absence of one or more of a story’s three elements.
+And this was neither the first nor the last time massively important and consequential facts got too little attention in the absence of one or more of a story’s three elements.
 Consider The Holocaust (six million dead) vs. the story of Ann Frank.
 The Rwandan genocide vs. Hotel Rwanda.
-The Rohingya conflict (more than 10,000 civilians dead, 128,000 internally displaced, 950,000+ fled elsewhere) vs. approximately nobody.
+China’s one child policy (untold millions of full-term fetuses aborted or born babies killed or left beside the road to die) vs. One Child Nation.
+The Rohingya conflict (more than 10,000 civilians dead, 128,000 internally displaced, 950,000+ chased elsewhere) vs. approximately nobody.
 Heard of Holodomor?
 How about any of the millions who died during Mao’s revolution in China?
-(Want to learn about a holocaust still going on—one that’s hard to make into a story?
-Watch One Child Nation and think about how many millions of stories have never been—and will never be—told.)

-Without characters to care about, or a conflict to focus interest, or movement toward resolution, you mostly just have statistics which, in telling without a story context, become cemeteries of facts.
-Sure, some of it will be studied by academics and obsessives of other kinds (including journalists who care about the topics and publish what they learn wherever they can).
+Without characters to care about, or a conflict to focus interest, or movement toward resolution, at most you have have statistics that become cemeteries of facts.
+Sure, some of the storyless facts will be studied by academics and obsessives of other kinds (including journalists who care about the topics and publish what they learn wherever they can).
 But Big-J journalism will mostly be preoccupied elsewhere, by more interesting stuff.
-Like it is right now.
+Including, unavoidably, the genius in the White House.